johnmcmahon/bf-ui/UseCases/ShorelineDetection1.md

 ###### Security
 The request requires authentication and authorization with Piazza.

+#### Function: Authentication
+The user is presented with an authentication challenge.
+The user provides credentials via OAUTH2 which are verified by an IdAM component.

 #### Function: Get Available Services
 [Registered Services](#registered-services) are loaded from the environment